 Dataset - Select the dataset that will serve as the basis for the data that will drive the optimization results.
 Any dataset you have permissions for in Data Manager will be available.

-Optimization Dimensions - Select the variables that serve as optimization dimensions.
-The optimization decisions that are made will be made for all unique combinations of the levels of the selected dimensions.
+Optimization Dimension - Select the variable that will serve as optimization dimension.
+The optimization decisions that are made will be made individually for all unique combinations of the levels of the selected dimensions.
 A typical example is to select a unique individual ID variable when optimizing decisions for prospects (for example).
 In this case, the output of the optimization will give a decision such as "target" or "not target" for each unique ID.
-Mathematically, the combination of the levels of all selected dimensions would be referred to as "decision variables".
+In Operations Research, this is often referred to as the Decision Variable.

 Attributes - Select the variables that can be used as a basis for constraints or for reporting.
 Only string and integer variables (with not too many unique values) can be selected.
 Although you can select any number of variables in this list, it is more efficient to just select the ones you will actually use since LityxIQ will track data for all selected Attributes.